 Our Thai nursery typically has three colors available.
 These are produced by tissue culturing multiple seeds.
 This ensures genetic diversity for each of the variations:

 In our experience (and inexperience back in 2018) we found that the smaller plants did better acclimating to their new homes.
 To read more acclimating tips check out our article here.
 Although we import the plants through Air Freight and have a broker that gets them from Thailand to our house in 3-4 days, smaller plants seem to be more resilient.
 Looking back, it was probably due to the fact that we planted huge plants in 1 gallon pots, while they needed much larger ones to be happy.

 Juvenile lowland Nepenthes, like Nepenthes bicalcarata, have very thin juvenile leaves.
 They require high humidity (very high when acclimating them) but the trick is to balance that with an ebb and flow of wet/dry substrate.

 Borneo Exotics’ N. bicalcarata

 We are a proud distributor of Borneo Exotics.
-Whenever there are lowland and intermediate plants we import them.
-Due to their altitude Borneo Exotics, when available, offers extra small or small lowland plants, including N. ampullaria, N. northiana and N. bicalcarata.
+Whenever BE has lowland and intermediate plants we import them.
+Due to their altitude Borneo Exotics, when available, BE typically only offers extra small or small lowland plants, including N. ampullaria, N. northiana and N. bicalcarata.
+This is due to them not having an easy way to grow these hot and humid loving plants where their nurseries are located.
 Here are some of their past offerings with their descriptions.